-Commoners [Us (Non-Students of knowledge)] Can Earn Reward by Learning and Acting as Indirect Sources for Others to Learn In Different Ways
+Commoners [Us (Non-Students of knowledge)] Can Earn Reward by Learning and Acting as Indirect Means for Others to Learn In Different Ways

 In The Name of Allaah, The Most Merciful, The Bestower of Mercy

 Benefits from an Explanation of the Hadeeth of Jibreel